What Is a Plug Weld and How Is It Done?

 mig for speed plug for strength

-If you’ve confirmed proper penetration on a test piece, the next choice is whether to use MIG spot welding or plug welding.
+After you confirm penetration on a test piece, choose the best joining method for the job.
+The main choice often comes down to MIG spot welding or plug welding.

 Choose plug welding when you need more margin and stronger retention.
-You drill 7.5 mm holes in the top sheet, then fill them to fuse deeper into the lower sheet.
-That extra depth gives plug welding the edge in critical plug applications, especially automotive repair.
+You drill holes in the top sheet, then fill them to fuse deeper into the lower sheet.

 Plug Weld Symbols on Drawings